adeep/bitwarden_reddit/cannot_login.md

 Do you have _problematic special characters_ in your master password?
 Non-ASCII, Unicode, or Emoji characters may work on one system but not on other systems.
-You should only use (at most) the 95-character [printable ASCII character set](https://commons.wikimedia.org/wiki/File:ASCII-Table-wide.svg) for master passwords.
-Other characters can even fail on your current system after a system upgrade.
+You should only use (at most) the "safe" 95-character [printable ASCII character set](https://commons.wikimedia.org/wiki/File:ASCII-Table-wide.svg) for master passwords.
+Even if your master password used to work, other characters can even cause a login failure on your current system after a system upgrade.

-The safe character set consists of:
+This "safe" character set is:

 * capital letters A-Z
 * small letterts a-z